KSAH-42/VideoProvider/README.md

 # Goals

 So here it's a personnal project written in C++.
 Just go back in times, an returns to C++ using the famous MS COM framework called ATL (Active Template Library).
-I have decided to used here C++, because I love this programming as C# as well.
-Here clearly recommand to use C#, ATL is complex framework and require a lot of efforts.
+I have decided to used here C++, because I love this programming the fantastic C# language.
+Here clearly recommand to use C#, because ATL is highly complex framework and require a lot of efforts.
 I will problably make a version of this API in C# in near feature.

 So what really represent this project ?
 I have written a COM API that turn you computer in to video server.
 Here the goal is to retrieve the video stream of a local web camera and distribute multiple copy of one or multiple video stream from any type of video capture like your webcam.